CAM-o-man/blinkOSweb/docs/index.md

+---
+layout: default
+title: blinkOS
+description: blinkOS is a free, open-source operating system designed for privacy.
+---
-# blinkOS
+# About blinkOS

 blinkOS is a free, open-source operating system designed for privacy.

 ## Why blinkOS?